 “Workplaces should be making the connection between chronotypes and how we’re designed to work,” says organizational psychologist Amantha Imber, PhD, CEO of innovation consultancy Inventium and author of Creating Your Most Productive Workday.
 “You can’t put everyone into the same mold, biologically.
 You want people to be working when they’re at peak mental performance.”

 Workplaces should be making the connection between chronotypes and how we’re designed to work.Amantha Imber

 Find your chronotype

-If your company isn’t quite as forward thinking, all is not lost.
+But even if your company isn’t quite so forward-thinking, all is not lost.
 Structuring your work day around your body’s natural energy highs and lows can help you be more effective, even within the typical nine-to-five day.

 Optimize your chronotype

 We generally move through the day in three stages; a peak (the first one is typically within two hours of waking), a trough (mid-afternoon for most people), and a recovery (late afternoon to early evening is typical), says Dan Pink in his book, When: The scientific secrets of perfect timing.
 For larks, the peak is in the morning, the trough is in the early afternoon, and the recovery is in the late afternoon or early evening.
 This order is flipped for night owls.
 You’re most focused in the hours leading up to your peak.